Estimation of a parameter encoded in the modal structure of a light beam: a quantum theory: Supplement 2: Quantum Fisher information for general mode transformations

 where we made use of Eq.~(\ref{eq:effevolSUPP}) and we denote $|\psi_n\rangle=|\psi_n\rangle_{\theta=0}$.

 Notice that $\hat{H}$ contains not only modes that are initially populated, but also those that are in the vacuum.
 To distinguish between these modes, we denote by $I$ the set of modes that are initially populated by the eigenstates $|\psi_n\rangle$ of~(\ref{eq:rho}), i.e., $\hat{a}_k|\psi_n\rangle=0$ for all $k\neq I$ and for all $n$.
-We define [recall the definition of $\hat{d}_k$ in Eq.~(\ref{eq:derivativemode}) in the main text]
+We define [recall the definition of $\hat{d}_k$ in Eq.~(\ref{eq:derivativemode})]

 From $\hat{H}_{\mathrm{vac}}|\psi_n\rangle=0$ for all $n$, we now obtain for the first term in~(\ref{eq:QFIH_Supp}) that

 Using

 we obtain